azat-co/practicalnode/chapter1/chapter1.md

 Now, there are amazing environments such as Chrome Developer Tools and Firefox Firebug, and because Node.js has a lot of things in common with the browser JavaScript environment, we have plenty of options for debugging in Node.js, including the following:

-- *Core Node.js Debugger*: a nongraphic user interface (non-GUI) minimalistic tool that works everywhere
+- *Core Node.js Debugger*: a non-graphic user interface (non-GUI) minimalistic tool that works everywhere
 - *Node Inspector*: port of Google Chrome Developer Tools
 - WebStorm and other IDEs (covered in the next section)